tothemoon-org/extension-blocks/spec.md

 transaction space used up in the block.
 [NOTE: Transaction space and sigops cost not yet defined]

-This space per per transaction is pre-allocated and can be consumed in the same block by two transactions (of a maximum size of 350 bytes each), which fulfill specific constraints as defined below.
+This space per transaction is pre-allocated and can be consumed in the same block by two transactions (of a maximum size of 350 bytes each), which fulfill specific constraints as defined below.